William W. Braden

-William W. "W.W."
-Braden (1837–1897) was an American politician and farmer who served as the fourth Minnesota State Auditor from 1882 to 1891.
-He previously served in the Minnesota Legislature from 1867 to 1869, representing the 14th district as a Republican in the 9th and 10th Minnesota Legislatures.
+William Wallace "W.W."
+Braden (December 3, 1837 – March 11, 1897) was an American politician and farmer who served as the fourth state auditor of Minnesota from 1882 to 1891 as a member of the Republican Party.
+He previously served in the Minnesota House of Representatives from 1867 to 1869, representing the 14th electoral district in the 9th and 10th sessions of the Minnesota Legislature.
+Braden was also an unsuccessful candidate for governor of Minnesota in 1890.

 Early life

-Braden was born in Ohio in 1837.
-He came to Minnesota in 1854, 1855, or 1856.
+Braden was born in Iberia, Ohio, on December 3, 1837.
+He came to Minnesota in 1854.

 Career

-Braden served in the 6th Minnesota Infantry Regiment in the 1860s during the American Civil War.
+From 1862 to 1865, Braden served as a first lieutenant and later the captain of Company K in the 6th Minnesota Infantry Regiment during the American Civil War and the American Indian Wars.
+The 6th Minnesota fought in the Dakota War of 1862 at the Battle of Birch Coulee and the Battle of Wood Lake.
+The regiment later participated in Sibley's 1863 Campaign during the immediate aftermath of the Dakota War, taking part in the Battle of Big Mound, the Battle of Dead Buffalo Lake, and the Battle of Stony Lake before being rerouted to fight in the western theater of the American Civil War.

-Braden served in the Minnesota House of Representatives from 1867 to 1869, representing the 14th district as a Republican in the 9th and 10th Minnesota Legislatures.
+Braden served two terms in the Minnesota House of Representatives, representing the 14th electoral district from 1867 to 1869 as a Republican in the 9th and 10th sessions of the Minnesota Legislature.

-During his time in office, Braden served on the following committees:
+During his time in the Minnesota Legislature, Braden served on the following committees: